Vivekumar-08/Number_Guessing_Game/README.md

 ## Number Guessing Game

-This project is a simple **Number Guessing Game** implemented in C++.
+This project is a **Number Guessing Game** implemented in C++.
 The computer randomly selects a number between 1 and 100, and the player has to guess the number.
 The game provides feedback whether the guess is too high, too low, or correct.

 ## How It Works